vrettasm/analysis_code_Man_et_al/README.md

 α-synuclein with the membrane as well as the efficiency by which it stabilises docked synaptic vesicles.
 Our study identifies the structural basis of this underlying mechanism and its relevance in the subtle equilibrium between processes involving α synuclein under functional and pathological contexts.

+### Contact
+---

+For any questions / comments please contact me at: vrettasm@gmail.com